samskivert/compose/README.md

 Presently, I am working on an editor/compiler combo written in [TypeScript]: [TSCE0](tsce0).
 The goals here are the same as for PC0: start making progress on the major editor challenges and build the compiler slowly along the way.
-Hopefully Reason and I will get along better than I did with PureScript.

 ## Contact